adoptium/infrastructure/tools/jenkins_scripts/LOG_ROTATOR_UPDATE.md

 This script ensures all Jenkins jobs have proper build retention policies configured:
 1. Sets `removeLastBuild=true` to allow deletion of the last build
-2. Ensures `daysToKeep` and `artifactDaysToKeep` are set (default: 365 days)
+2. Ensures `daysToKeep` is set (default: 365 days)
-3. Ensures `numToKeep` and `artifactNumToKeep` are set (default: 5 builds)
+3. Ensures `numToKeep` is set (default: 5 builds)
-4. Creates complete logRotator configuration for jobs that don't have one
+4. Creates complete logRotator configuration for jobs that don't have one (including artifact sub-policies)

+**Note:** Artifact retention settings (`artifactDaysToKeep`, `artifactNumToKeep`) are sub-policies of the basic settings and are only set when creating a new logRotator.
+Existing artifact settings are left unchanged as they may be intentionally configured differently.

 This prevents old builds from accumulating and consuming excessive memory/disk space.